Waste Management Program

 The Asbestos Coordinator regulates the removal, storage, and handling of asbestos containing construction, renovation, and demolition debris.
 The Asbestos Coordinator also certifies asbestos workers and audits asbestos worker training courses.

-Information regarding the Environmental Protection Agency's (EPA) proposed new federal regulations for the management and disposal of coal ash.
+Information regarding the Environmental Protection Agency's (EPA) final rule for the management and disposal of coal ash.

 Floodwater Sandbag Reuse and Disposal Guidance from the South Dakota Department of Environment and Natural Resources.